Accessibility Statement for My Study My Way

 How do we help you?

 My Study My Way asks you questions about the following areas.
-Your answers are used to create a personalised action plan that provides you with information to help yourself; study tips, free or low-cost software, all the way through to signposting resources and support services to ensure you get the absolute maximum out of your University experience.
+Your answers are used to create a personalised action plan that provides you with information to help yourself; study tips, free or low-cost software, all the way through to signposting resources and support services that are available at your place of study.